 The Mission Statement concentrates on the present; it defines the customer(s), critical processes and it informs you about the desired level of performance.

 The Vision Statement focuses on the future; it is a source of inspiration and motivation.
 Often it describes not just the future of the organization but the future of the industry or society in which the organization hopes to effect change.

 Core Values are the values that underlie our work, how interact with each other, and which strategies we employ to fulfill our mission.
 The core values are the basic elements of how we go about our work.
 They help you really define the behaviors you desire in your company, along with the “how” you do what you do.
 I was fortunate to meet author, speaker, and core values expert Anne Rhoades last year at the InfusionSoft conference.
 I often use the core values exercises in her awesome book “Built on Values”.
 Anne has helped many large and outstanding companies (Southwest, Jet Blue, and others) define their core values and embed them throughout their culture.
 You can shift the culture of your company over time using your core values to hire, review performance, and coach your employees to behave in ways aligned with company culture.

 Here’s a specific example.
-The four core values of my company, Child Care Marketing Solutions, are:
+The four core values of my company, The Child Care Success Company , are:

 - Customer first

 Each new employee is brought on board in our company understanding these core values and how they shape company decisions.
 If we find ourselves at a crossroads in making a company decision, we let our core values provide the guiding light.
 I’ve also incorporated these core values into the employee performance review.
 For example, the behaviors we score associates on related to the core value of “Integrity” are: